aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to PPT within C++ Applications" h2="Convert MHTML to PPT within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate MHTML to PPT conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MHTML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert MHTML to PPT?</h2>

+MHTML (MIME HTML) is a web page archive format used to save webpages for offline viewing.
+It is a combination of HTML code and resources like images, audio, and video.
+It is a popular format for saving and sharing webpages.
+On the other hand, PPT (PowerPoint) is a popular presentation format used to create slideshows.
+It is widely used for creating presentations for business, education, and other purposes.
+Therefore, it is important to convert MHTML to PPT for creating presentations from webpages.

+<h2>How Aspose.Total helps for MHTML to PPT Conversion?</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that helps developers to create, manipulate, and convert various file formats.
+It includes APIs for PDF, Slides, Words, and other file formats.
+It helps developers to add features like MHTML to PPT conversion to their C++ applications.

+To export MHTML to PPTX, developers can use Aspose.PDF for C++ API.
+It helps developers to convert MHTML to PDF and then to PPTX.
+Secondly, developers can use Aspose.Slides for C++ API to convert PPTX to PPT.
+Both APIs come under Aspose.Total for C++ package.
+Therefore, developers can easily integrate MHTML to PPT conversion feature inside their C++ applications by using Aspose.Total for C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}